cosmos/cosmos-sdk/docs/learn/beginner/01-tx-lifecycle.md

 ### Module Execution

-1. The transaction is first routed to the appropriate module based on the message type.
-This is handled by the `MsgServiceRouter`.
+After the transaction has been appropriately routed to the correct module by the `MsgServiceRouter` and passed all necessary validations, the execution phase begins:

-2. Each module has specific handlers that are triggered once the message is routed to the module.
-These handlers contain the logic needed to process the transaction, such as updating account balances, transferring tokens, or other state changes.
+* **Handler Activation**: Each module's handler processes the routed message, applying the necessary business logic such as updating account balances or transferring tokens.

-3. After initial checks are completed in the transaction processing phase, each message within the transaction is executed.
-This execution is managed by a routing component, which ensures that each message is directed to the correct module for handling.
-The routing is based on the message type, utilizing a mechanism similar to the `MsgServiceRouter`.
-This ensures that messages are processed by the appropriate module's handler, according to the specific business logic required.
+* **State Changes**: Handlers may modify the state as required by the business logic, which could involve writing to the module's portion of the state store.
+* **Event Emission and Logging**: During execution, modules can emit events and log information, which are crucial for monitoring and querying transaction outcomes.

 For messages that adhere to older standards or specific formats, a routing function retrieves the route name from the message, identifying the corresponding module.
 The message is then processed by the designated handler within that module, ensuring accurate and consistent application of the transaction's logic.